sadrasafa/NetControlApp/README.md

 • Add "Eastern European Standard Time" to the displayed date.

+• FDA approved drugs and drug trargets to be uploaded.

 Team 3:

 •	Maybe also make it able to restart – Feature to be considered at the end if there is time – Controller and Thread